jenkins-x/jx-docs/content/faq/issues.md

 We try to automate this setting when using `jx create cluster`  e.g. on AWS we default this value to the IP range `100.64.0.0/10` to match most kubernetes service IP addresses.

 On [EKS](https://jenkins-x.io/commands/jx_create_cluster_eks/) we default to using ECR to avoid this issue.
-Simialarly we will soon default to GCR and ACR on GKE and AKS respectively.
+Similarly we will soon default to GCR and ACR on GKE and AKS respectively.

 So a workaround is to use a real [external docker registry](/architecture/docker-registry/) or enable `insecure-registry` on your docker daemons on your compute nodes on your Kubernetes cluster.